Profirator/project-config/docs/configure.md

 This is a step-by-step instruction on how to setup and configure the FIWARE proof-of-concept.

 Expected audience are DevOps engineers with some FIWARE experience.

+Order of execution is important.
+Follow the instaructions in given sequence.

 ## Preface

 It is very beneficial if you have access to a running and configured system, so you can reference some of the configuration.
 If this is not possible, it is possible to setup a system using these instructions, it just takes more care when replacing placeholders.